RegressionAndOtherStoriesJulia/ROSStanPluto.jl/README.md

 ## Purpose

-This project is a set of Pluto notebooks that contain Julia versions of the examples in the R project `ROS-Examples` based on the book ["Regression and Other Stories" by A Gelman, J Hill and A Vehtari](https://www.cambridge.org/highereducation/books/regression-and-other-stories/DD20DD6C9057118581076E54E40C372C#overview).
+This project will contain (work is in early stages of progress!!) a set of Pluto notebooks that contain Julia versions of the examples in the R project `ROS-Examples` based on the book ["Regression and Other Stories" by A Gelman, J Hill and A Vehtari](https://www.cambridge.org/highereducation/books/regression-and-other-stories/DD20DD6C9057118581076E54E40C372C#overview).

 These notebooks are intended to be used in conjunction with above book.